15 types of keywords in SEO

 In this article, we’ve discussed 15 types of keywords.
 Each of them plays a different role, but all are valuable.
 If you want to up your SEO and SEM game, you have to consider using all these types of keywords in your campaigns.
 Of course, you won’t use them all at once; as we mentioned, they all serve a different purpose.
 However, you have to be aware of them and their role.
 Only this way will you be able to manage your SEM and SEO campaigns effectively.

-Lastly, we’d like to mention that there is one more form of dividing keywords into different groups.
-Sometimes, keywords are categorized by their length.
+We’d also like to mention that there are more ways to divide keywords into different groups.
+Sometimes, keywords are categorized by their length or their usability over time.

 Different lengths of keywords